jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 the `configuration.nix` to my linux-config project.

 # Conclusion
-The manual step of setting up btrfs on an encrypted volume were described.
+The manual step of setting up BTRFS on an encrypted volume were described.
 Nix is of course fully self installing so once the partitions were setup and mounted right for hardware detection, we were done.